Mask (2025 film): Development

-In April 2024, Andrea Jeremiah was reported to had been chosen to play the lead antagonist in Kavin's seventh film as a lead actor, tentatively titled Kavin 7.
+In April 2024, Andrea Jeremiah was reported to have been chosen to play the lead antagonist in Kavin's seventh film as a lead actor, tentatively titled Kavin 7.
 Reports further claimed that Vikarnan Ashok, a former assistant director to Vetrimaaran, would make his directorial debut with the project, while Vetrimaaran would produce it under his home banner, Grass Root Film Company.
 The production house made an official announcement on 17 May 2024, confirming the project and revealing the title Mask.
 The film marks the maiden production ventures of S. P. Chokkalingam and Andrea Jeremiah under the Black Madras Films banner and The Show Must Go On (TSMGO) banner respectively, and is presented by Vetrimaaran's Grass Root Film Company.

 The film also stars Ruhani Sharma, Charle, Bala Saravanan, Archana Chandhoke and others in supporting roles.
 Ruhani would make her Tamil sophomore with this film and was cast opposite Kavin.
 Vetrimaaran was reported to have made a cameo appearance in the film.
 The technical crew includes music composer G. V. Prakash Kumar, cinematographer R. D. Rajasekhar, art director Jacki, editor R. Ramar and costume designers Poorthi-Vipin.